Googlebot | What is a robots.txt file?

-A robots.txt is a simple text file which can be created by notepad editer.
+A robots.txt is a simple text file that can be created by a notepad editor.
 This file is used for search engines, which provide instructions to search engines on how search engines crawl your website.
 It is supported by all major search engines.

 A robots.txt file contains allow and disallow statements that define which sections of website search engines should or shouldn’t crawl.
 Additionally, an XML Sitemap declaration can be added as well to provide an additional signal about your XML Sitemaps or Sitemap Index file to search engines.